 The class teacher is responsible for the children’s wellbeing.
 Further help is available from the Pastoral Support Leader, Deputy and Headteacher.

-A Teaching Assistant has responsibilities for children taking regular medication.
-Please let them know of any particular difficulty or medical need your child may have.
-Medication cannot be administered without a signed form of parental consent.
+First Aid trained members of staff have responsibility for children taking prescribed medication.
+Please let the school office or your child’s class teacher know of any particular difficulty or medical need your child may have.
+Only prescribed medication can be administered and only with a signed form of parental consent, which can be obtained from the school website or school office.

 All Norfolk schools are required to follow the Norfolk Safeguarding Children Board Guidelines designed to protect children from abuse.
-Serious concerns for children's well-being and safety will be reported by the Head to the Social Services.
-A copy of the Norfolk Guidelines is available for reference in the School Office.
+Serious concerns for children’s well-being and safety will be reported by the Head to the Social Services.
+A copy of our Safeguarding Policy can be found on our website.